Kung-Pao-Chicken/ctf/2017_ASIS_CTF/CaNaKMgF_remastered/readme.md

 > 9. now the arbitrary pointer should be in fastbin freelist!
 > 10. another malloc will return the arbitrary porint we just write in step 6!

-But this trick returns nearly-arbitrary pointer ,because there shuould be a corresponding size stores in next QWORD of the pointer you want.
+But this trick returns nearly-arbitrary pointer ,because there should be a corresponding size stores in next QWORD of the pointer you want.

 Last time I chose the memory right before the malloc_hook, this time I chose a memory inside stdout in libc.